Accenture/mercury/guides/CHAPTER-6.md

 rest.automation=true
 ```

-The platform-core will use `rest.server.port` instead of `server.port` so that the light weight HTTP server and
+The platform-core will use `rest.server.port` instead of `server.port` so that the lightweight HTTP server and
 Spring Boot's Tomcat can co-exist.

 ## The rest-spring-example demo application